Blankney: Golf

 Unusually, the Hall was not built within its park, the park being on the opposite side of the village's main road.
 Although part of the park has been lost to arable farming, much of it remains as a golf course.
 The course was first laid out over 9 holes in 1902 by the 2nd Earl of Londesborough, in all probability at this stage for the use of himself and his guests, but in 1904 Blankney Golf Club was formed to manage the course, which it continues to do today.
 In 1938 it was decided to extend the course to 18 holes, and this extended course came into play at the start of the 1940 season.
+According to Golfshake.com, it is in the top 10 of the best golf courses in Lincolnshire.
+Players across Lincolnshire can record their progress on Blankney Golf Course in the Union of Golf Clubs analysis page.

+In November 2023, Blankney Estates' YouTube channel published a promotional video with the tagline "Play The Blankney Way", where they promote their on-site "pro shop" and bar, as well as "prestigious championships."

 Cricket

 Blankney Cricket Club was originally formed in 1873, playing on a site in the centre of the village; it continued to flourish into the 20th century under the patronage of Lord Londesborough, who used to watch the matches from the north wing of Blankney Hall.
 However, after the end of the Second World War in 1945, the club went into decline and closed a few years later.
 In 1988 the Cricket Club was re-formed on the same site, the ground was developed, and a new clubhouse was built, opening in 1991.
+The club still runs today and posts updates on social media.